LonchamptMathis/LonchamptMathis/README.md

 <!-- lvl 1 : Simple bio and stats -->
 ## Hi, I'm Mathis 👋
-- 🎓 I hold a degree in Data Science from CY Tech engineering school and studied Operational Research and Decision Support at PSL-Dauphine University, France.
+- 🎓 I hold a degree in <u>Data Science</u> from CY Tech engineering school and studied <u>Operational Research</u> and <u>Decision Support</u> at PSL-Dauphine University, France.
-- 🔭 Currently focused on enhancing my Machine Learning skills through hands-on projects.
+- 🔭 Currently focused on enhancing my <u>Machine Learning</u> skills through hands-on projects.
-- 🧩 Fun fact: I love solving puzzles and games, so you’ll find plenty of challenges on this page featuring well-known problems like Sudoku and chess.
+- 🧩 Fun fact: I love <u>solving puzzles and games</u>, so you’ll find plenty of challenges on this page featuring well-known problems like Sudoku and chess.
 - 🌱 This repository marks the start of an exciting adventure in the world of IT after completing my studies.
 Let's see where it takes me! 🚀

 <!-- lvl 2 : Adding skills -->